ivanAndCode/ivanAndCode/_posts/2022-01-15-git-tutorial.md

 layout: post
 ---

 Here's a series of videos that will teach you fundamental interactions with Git.
-{% include embed.html url="https://youtu.be/31OtjoLEExE" %}
+<iframe width="640" height="480" src="https://youtu.be/31OtjoLEExE" frameborder="0"> </iframe>